chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts/README.md

+Note: This script is compatible with the [Jellyfin VideoOSD Artwork Display](https://github.com/chrissix666/Jellyfin-VideoOSD-Artwork-Display).

 # Bulk Subfolder Clearlogo Creator From Fonts

 **Note:** This tool does not work on files (e.g. `.mp4`, `.mkv`) — it works on **subfolders**.
 It scans each subfolder of your chosen library paths and creates/replaces a `clearlogo.png` inside each one.